KronanFTW/Kron4n-CoH-Mod-Downloads/Kron4n_CoH_All_In_One_Launcher_Full_Patch_Notes_v1.2_to_v1.4.6.md

 If a ZIP file is corrupted, incomplete, changed, or does not match the expected SHA256 hash, the launcher stops the installation before copying files into the CoH folder.

+### Community credit

+The downloadable local mod support was built around the Z-menu mod list, with help from **Kaien Cross / Nils**, who shared collected mod sources and information during testing/planning.

 ---

 ## v1.4.6 Hotfix - Z-menu Empty Entry Fix